 It's important to educate yourself about the most common digital marketing metrics that you can use to create performance reports, such as sessions vs. conversions.
-Then, take a little time to qualify which metrics will benefit your school to report on.
-For example, if you're trying to grow your email database, then form completions will be key to your strategy.
-Similarly, if you want to grow traffic, measuring sessions, bounce rates and exit rates will be crucial.
+Then, take a little time to qualify which metrics will be beneficial for your school to report on.
+If you're trying to grow your email database, then form completions will be key to your strategy.
+Similarly, if you want to grow traffic, measuring sessions, bounce rates, and exit rates will be crucial.